buttonsrtoys/mvvm_plus/README.md

     final myValue = listenTo<MyValueNotifier>().value;

 # Example
-(The source code for the package example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)
+(The source code for the repo example is under the Pub.dev "Example" tab and in the GitHub `example/lib/main.dart` file.)

 This example increments a number (0, 1, 2, ...) and a letter character (a, b, c, ...) using a single increment floating action button (FAB) that toggles between incrementing the number and the